tomexiskandar/bintang/README.rst

    bt.name = 'your db' # change name from 'my db' to 'your db'

 Bintang.Table.add_column(name)
 ---------------------------------

 Add a column to table.
+Bintang can create columns during record insertion (dynamic schema effect).

 :column: a string of column name